-Oak Park River Forest Food Pantry combats the devastating effects of hunger in our community by providing the most nutritious food possible and by helping connect people to more secure, sustainable income supports.
+Beyond Hunger combats the devastating effects of hunger in our community by providing the most nutritious food possible and by helping connect people to more secure, sustainable income supports.
 Key elements of our Direct Hunger Relief program described below, are food acquisition, food distribution, nutrition education, and social service connections.

-Our Direct Hunger Relief program provides healthy and nutritious food to assist approximately 12,500 unique food insecure individuals living in 13 zip codes in western Cook County during each program year.
+Our Direct Hunger Relief program provides healthy and nutritious food to assist approximately 11,500 unique food insecure individuals living in 13 zip codes in western Cook County during each program year.
 We offer participants nutrition education, so they understand and enjoy the benefits of a healthful diet.
-We recognize that providing emergency supplies of groceries cannot ensure ongoing food security; therefore, we work to link eligible individuals and families to SNAP and other benefits that help with economic security and access to food.
+We recognize that providing emergency supplies of groceries cannot ensure ongoing food security; therefore, we work to link eligible people to SNAP and other benefits that help with economic security and access to food.